dqminh2810/PiggyMetric/README.md

 In order to access to docker containers by their own name from host we need to change the hosts file to map their hostname to point to localhost

 ****C:\Windows\System32\drivers\etc\hosts folder on Windows & /etc/hosts on Linux****
-`127.0.0.1 gateway auth-service experience-service account-service notification-service statistic-service account-mongodb auth-mongodb notification-mongodb statistic-mongodb`
+`127.0.0.1 gateway auth-service experience-service account-service notification-service statistic-service account-mongodb notification-mongodb statistic-mongodb`

 ## Reference
 Components architecture and also workflow described by the link bellow